VKCOM/noverify/docs/configuration.md

 noverify check --strict-mixed ./src
 ```

-By default, if a method is called using a variable with the `mixed` or  `object` type (or ptoperty fetched), then the linter does not give a warning about an undefined method or property.
+By default, if a method is called using a variable with the `mixed` or  `object` type (or property fetched), then the linter does not give a warning about an undefined method or property.

 ```php
 // noverify check ./src